zerfoo/zonnx/docs/zonnx.md

 ### 4. Conversion Logic: ONNX-to-ZMF (`import`)

 This is the more complex pathway, as ONNX is a superset of ZMF's capabilities.
+The goal is to produce a `zmf.Model` protobuf, which separates the initial token embedding layer from the main computational graph.

 #### 4.1.
 Loading and Validation

-1. The `.onnx` file will be parsed using the `github.com/yalue/onnxruntime_go` library (or a similar pure Go ONNX parser).
+1. The `.onnx` file will be parsed using a pure Go ONNX parser like `github.com/onnx-go/onnx`.
+This avoids the need for CGO and simplifies cross-compilation.
 2.  **Initial Validation Pass:** Before conversion, the tool will perform a validation pass on the loaded ONNX graph to ensure it is compatible with `zerfoo`.
 The process will fail immediately if:
     *   The ONNX opset version is outside a supported range (e.g., < 13 or > 18).
     *   The graph contains any non-tensor data types (`Sequence`, `Map`).
-    *   The graph contains operators with graph attributes (`If`, `Loop`, `Scan`).
+    *   The graph contains control flow operators (`If`, `Loop`, `Scan`).
     *   Any tensor in the graph uses a data type not supported by `zerfoo/numeric` (e.g., `UINT8`, `BOOL`).

 #### 4.2.
 Graph Traversal and Operator Mapping

+1.  **Parameter Extraction:** All ONNX `initializers` (weights, biases) will be extracted first and converted into the `zmf.Tensor` protobuf format.
+They will be stored in a map keyed by their name.
+2.  **Token Embedding Identification:** The tool will identify the `TokenEmbedding` layer.
+This is typically the first `Gather` operator in the graph whose primary input is the main token embedding weight matrix (found in the initializers).
+This node will be converted into the `embedding` field of the `zmf.Model` protobuf.
+The output of this node will serve as the input to the main computational graph.
+3.  **Node Conversion:** The tool will iterate through the remaining nodes of the ONNX graph in topological order.
-1. The conversion engine will maintain a registry of operator converters:
+    *   A registry of operator converters will be maintained:
         ```go
-    type ONNXConverterFunc func(node *onnx.NodeProto, params map[string]*format.Tensor) (*format.Node, error)
+        type ONNXConverterFunc func(node *onnx.NodeProto, params map[string]*zmf.Tensor) (*zmf.Node, error)

         var onnxConverters = map[string]ONNXConverterFunc{
             "MatMul":      convertMatMul,
             "Add":         convertAdd,
             "Relu":        convertRelu,
-        "Reshape":     convertReshape,
             "RMSNorm":     convertRMSNorm, // Assuming a custom op or a recognized pattern
             // ... and so on for all supported operators
         }
         ```
-2.  **Parameter Extraction:** All ONNX `initializers` (weights, biases) will be extracted first and converted into the ZMF `format.Tensor` protobuf format.
-They will be stored in a map keyed by their name.
-3.  **Node Conversion:** The tool will iterate through the nodes of the ONNX graph in topological order.
-For each node:
-    *   It will look up the node's `op_type` in the `onnxConverters` map.
+    *   For each node, its `op_type` is looked up in the `onnxConverters` map.
 If not found, the conversion fails with an `ErrUnsupportedOperator` error.
-    *   The corresponding `ONNXConverterFunc` is called.
-This function is responsible for:
+    *   The corresponding `ONNXConverterFunc` is called to create a `zmf.Node` protobuf, mapping inputs, outputs, and attributes.
-        *   Creating a `format.Node` protobuf.
-        *   Mapping the ONNX inputs and outputs to the ZMF node's inputs and outputs.
-        *   Converting ONNX attributes to ZMF attributes.
-For example, the `epsilon` attribute of an `RMSNorm` operator.
-        *   Handling architectural differences.
-For example, a `Gemm` operator in ONNX might be decomposed into a `MatMul` and an `Add` node in ZMF, or mapped to a single `Dense` ZMF node.

 #### 4.3.
 I/O and Serialization

-1. The ONNX graph's `input` and `output` `ValueInfoProto` definitions will be converted to ZMF `ValueInfo` messages, preserving the name, data type, and shape.
+1. The complete `zmf.Model` protobuf, containing both the standalone `embedding` layer and the `graph` of computational nodes, will be assembled.
-2. The complete `format.Model` protobuf will be assembled and serialized to the file specified by the `--output` flag.
+2. The model will be serialized to the file specified by the `--output` flag.

 ---